 Online + Offline = True

-It is important to create a coherent and well-thought-out solution where the store's design is linked to a unified digital store experience.
-Starting with a design of the experience and customer journey is becoming a more important and more central part of such projects and understanding consumer behaviour.
+It is important to create a coherent and well-thought-out solution where the store’s design is linked to a unified digital store experience.
+Starting with a design of the experience and customer journey is becoming a more important and more central part of such projects and understanding consumer behavior.